Debugging Tools

 Remote debugging requires TCP connectivity between your local IDE and the worker on your selected port.
 Depending on your network, VPN, and firewall configuration, it may be necessary or easier to use SSH tunnels to establish the necessary connectivity.

-For example, if you have a worker that is listening on port 5050 on the host worker-host.example.com and you want to connect to port 5005 from IntelliJ, you could execute the following SSH command to create a tunnel that forwards port 5005 on your local machine to port 5050 on the remote machine:
+Example: If you have a worker that is listening for debug connections on port 5050 on the host worker-host.example.com and you want to connect to it from IntelliJ on your local port 5005:

 ssh -NL 5005:localhost:5050 worker-host.example.com